gcdunn/gcdunn.github.io/_pages/cv.md

 * B.S. in Astronomy, Stony Brook University
 * Nashville Software School Data Science Cohort 2

-Work experience
+Professional Experience
 ======
+* __XSOLIS__ (Nashville, TN)
-* November 2020 to Present: Data Scientist II
+  * Data Scientist II: November 2020 to Present
-* July 2019 to November 2020: Data Scientist
+  * Data Scientist: July 2019 to November 2020
-  * XSOLIS (Nashville, TN)
-  * Work on a team of data scientists to develop and deploy machine learning models related to utilization management for healthcare facilities using clinical information.
+    * __Machine Learning__: Modeled resource planning targets for healthcare facilities: level of care, patient stratification, and discharge planning.
+Built, tuned validated, and characterized machine learning models and deep learning networks to predict binary, multi-class, and regression targets.
+    * __Natural Language Processing__: Created topic representations of collections of documents for use in predictive models.
+Piloted techniques to advanded team-wide efforts to efficiently tune topic models.}
-    * Data extraction, cleaning, and analysis of both structured and unstructured data, including labs, vitals, orders, procedures, diagnoses, and large collections of documents
+    * __Data Wrangling and Analysis__: Gathered, cleaned, and analyzed structured and unstructured data, including: labs, vitals, orders, procedures, diagnoses, and large collections of documents.
+Developed and implemented methods for out-of-core computation while processing big data and training networks.
-    * Build, validate, and deploy machine learning models, including linear and non-linear models, logistic and linear regression, and binary and multi-class targets
-    * Model resource planning targets such as level of care, patient stratification, and discharge planning
+    * __Application Deployment__: Deployed machine learning models to run on AWS EC2 instances as Flask applications within Docker containers.
+Architected serverless application workflow for a prediction explanation service.
+    * __Engagement__: Communicated with company stakeholders and subject matter experts to define objectives and develop requirements.
+Provided company-wide education on the data science process for non-scientists via a Lunch-and-Learn series.
+Presented work at the 2020 Nashville Analytics Summit.

+* __Vanderbilt University__ (Nashville, TN)
-* August 2014 to July 2019: Research Assistant
+  * Research Assistant: August 2014 to July 2019
-  * Vanderbilt University
-  * Advisor: Professor Kelly Holley-Bockelmann
-  * Computational astrophysics
-    * Black hole seed formation and assembly in the first billion years of the Universe
+    * __Computational Astrophysics__: Applied C/C++ N-body smooth particle hydrodynamics cosmological simulations to study the conditions of black hole formation and black hole demographics in the first billion years of the Universe.
+Developed a computational model for black hole seed formation, and integrated this model into the cosmological simulation Gasoline.
+Adapted a semi-analytic model for black hole assembly from literature to a custom-built Python program that tracked the evolution of black hole seeds after the end of our simulations.
+Published two peer-reviewed articles in The Astrophysical Journal, presented work at national and international conferences, and contributed annually to the writing of academic grant applications.
+    * __High-performance Computing__: Awarded 730,500 computing hours on the national supercomputing network XSEDE TACC/Stampede through a competitive grant process (\$33,140 equivalent).
+Deployed cosmological simulations in high-performance computing environments.
+Interned at Lawrence Livermore National Lab (Summer 2016), and wrote a smooth particle hydrodynamics kernel solver for the simulation Cosmos++.
+Attended the International High Performance Computing Summer School in Ljubljana, Slovenia (Summer 2016), a one-week intensive focusing on state-of-the-art simulation techniques.
+  * Teaching Assistant: August 2014 to May 2017
+    * __Teaching__: Led one section per semester of the laboratory component of Vanderbilt’s undergraduate-level introductory astronomy course.
+This course covered topics including celestial motion, spectroscopy, extrasolar planet detection, stellar photometry, basic telescope operation, and night sky observation.

 Tools and Techniques
 ======
-* Data analysis: Python/Pandas, R/Tidyverse
+* __Workflow__: git/Github, Jira, Confluence, VS Code, Jupyter Notebook, LaTeX, Markdown
+* __Application Deployment__: Boto3, Docker, EC2, ECS, ECR, S3, Lambda, SNS, SQS
+* __Operating systems__: Mac OS, Windows, Linux (Amazon Linux, CentOS, Red Hat)
-* Machine learning: scikit-learn, Keras, TensorFlow, XGBoost
+* __Machine Learning Libraries__: scikit-learn, Keras, TensorFlow, XGBoost
-* AWS Cloud Computing: EC2, ECS, S3
-* Programming: Python, R, C/C++, SQL, BASH
+* __Programming Languages__: Python, R, C, C++, SQL, Bash
-* Workflow: git/Github, LaTeX, Markdown, VS Code, Jupyter Notebook
+* __Web APIs__: Flask, Waitress

 Publications
 ======